 Ever hit that wall in a game like Valorant or Apex Legends?
-You’re putting in the hours, but your rank just won’t budge.
-It’s frustrating, right?
+You’re grinding hard.
+Hours pile up.
+Your rank doesn’t move.
+Frustrating doesn’t even cover it, does it?

 Most of us think grinding more hours will do the trick.
 But here’s the truth: raw practice often isn’t enough.